 - 1 teaspoon fresh thyme leaves, optional

-For the Chicken: Preheat the oven to 400 degrees F. Arrange a rack inside a roasting pan and set aside.
+For the Chicken: Preheat the oven to 400° F. Arrange a rack inside a roasting pan and set aside.

 Season the chicken both inside and out with the kosher salt and black pepper.

-Transfer to a platter or cutting board to rest for 10 minutes before carving.
+Transfer the chiken to a platter or cutting board to rest for 10 minutes before carving.

 To serve, spoon the sweet potatoes into the center of 4 large plates and arrange the chicken on top.
-Drizzle the chicken with any remaining pan juices and serve immediately with the sweet potatoes.
+Drizzle the chicken with any remaining pan juices and serve immediately.

 Cut the potatoes in half lengthwise and scoop out the flesh with a spoon into a large bowl.
-Add the cream, sugar, butter, syrup, salt and pepper, and thyme, if using and mix, mashing until the potato mixture is smooth.
+Add the cream, brown sugar, butter, syrup, and salt and pepper to taste.
+Add the thyme, if using, and mix, mashing until the potato mixture is smooth.
 Cover to keep warm until ready to serve.